Will I get wet on the kayaks?

 Are there any fishing trips from St. Mawes?

 James Brown no, not THAT one!!!
-(07891 300078 or www.fishandtripstmawes.co.uk ) James bought a new bigger boat in 2012, "Madeline Rose" and is now be fully MCA Coded.
-This means he can take you deep sea fishing for the day if you wish!
-He also continues to run his 2hr family mackerel fishing trips, which have become very popular over the years.
+(07891 300078 or www.fishandtripstmawes.co.uk ) “Madeline Rose” is fully MCA Coded.
+This means James can take you deep sea fishing for the day if you wish, or on one of his 2hr family mackerel trips, which have become very popular over the years.